Calculatorbudy prime factorization calculator logo

 • Path B: 12 = 2 × 6 → 2 is prime.
 6 becomes 2 × 3.
 Final result: 2 × 2 × 3.

 Notice that the result is identical.
-This consistency allows prime factorization to be used as a "fingerprint" for numbers in advanced mathematics and computer science.
+This consistency allows prime factorization to be used as a stable reference point for numbers in advanced mathematics and computer science.

 How to Find Prime Factors: Two Proven Methods